 Think of a conflict you have with someone at the moment.
-On a piece of paper, in the left hand column, write down all the stories you are telling yourself about the person.
+Grab a piece of paper and draw a line down the middle.
+In the left hand column, write down all the stories you are telling yourself about the person.
 All the feelings, thoughts, judgments, labels, conclusions that are running through your head.

-On the right hand column write down all the Facts.
-These are observable, objective, specific actions and information.
+In the right hand column write down all the actual facts.
+Facts are observable, objective, specific actions and information.